Environmental Damage Attorneys

 Responsible companies can employ drilling and production methods that minimize damage to the leased property.
 However, when an oil and gas company prioritizes its profits over concern for the environment, the results can harm your property and the environment for years.
 Proper precautions are necessary to protect land from potential environmental problems.
 Even with precautions in place, accidents can still occur.
 When they do, there are specific protocols that must be followed to remediate pollutants after a spill or other damaging event properly.
 Failure on the part of oil and gas operators to entirely and thoroughly remediate after such an accident can leave your land and water polluted for years.

 Property Damage from Drilling Operations in Texas

-For a free consultation to discuss any property or environmental damage, contact a Houston oil and gas lawyer today.
+For a free consultation to discuss any property or environmental damage, do not hesitate to contact a Houston oil and gas lawyer today.
 Do not hesitate to give us a call today at (888) 493-1629.